crisischris/Marble-Run/README.md

 # Marble-Run

-IOS / Android mini-game.
+iOS / Android game prototype made over a few days.
 Control the marble with reactive touch controls and avoid obstacles.
 Every 5 obstacles passed will increase the speed until a maximum speed is hit.
 After which the speed will reset to starting speed and the cycle will repeat.
 Pick between easy/medium/hard/maniac for increased starting speeds as well as maximum ceiling speeds.

 Unity Version 2019.4.0f1